onursert/BookPub/README.md

 -Edit books by changing book title or author<br>
 -Delete books from library or phone memory<br>
 -Search books with book title or author in library<br>
+-View book list with list view (1 grid for vertical orientation) or grid view (2 grid for horizontal orientation or tablets)<br>
 -Sort and show books by title, author, import time or open time<br>
 -Show or hide import time and open time on interface<br><br>